fmauquie/toggle-point/readme.md

 Allows toggling a function or object on any condition.

-(right now, only function toggle is supported, with support for async functions and generators.)
+(right now, only function toggle is supported, with support for async functions and generators).

 Written in ES6 for Node5.
 Support for node4 and browsers will be coming soon.